 No. All students in the Summer Arts Institute must participate fully in the residential portion of the program.
 The Summer Arts Institute places a high value on the integration of the program's academic and social components, which is accomplished by bringing together students and mentors who share interest and talent in a particular subject.
 Students interested in non-residential opportunities should explore other Stanford Pre-Collegiate Studies programs.

 What type of visa do international students require?

 International students who have attended our program in the past have been able to enter the U.S. on a visitor’s visa.
-The number of hours a week in the classroom is 12-15 hours on average.
+The number of hours per week in the classroom is 12–15 hours on average.
 This is below the 18 hours per week typically required for a student visa.
-Please visit the U.S. State Department’s website (https://travel.state.gov/content/visas/en/general/all-visa-categories.html) or your local U.S. Embassy or Consulate for official information.
-Please note that we can't assist participants in obtaining visas.
-This is a process that students and their families must undertake themselves with the U.S. Immigration Services.
-If you need a formal acceptance letter for you to use in your visa application, we can provide one.
+Please visit the U.S. State Department’s website or your local U.S. Embassy or Consulate for official information.
+Please note that the Summer Arts Institute can't assist participants in obtaining visas.
+This is a process that students and their families must undertake themselves with the U.S. Immigration office.
+If you need a formal acceptance letter to use in your visa application, we can provide one.

 To what does “grade level” refer?